Suspected Purse Thief Crashes Into Woman Who Confronted Him in Santa Ana; Incident Is Caught on Video

 A man went into a family-owned business earlier this month and allegedly stole an unattended purse.
 Family members saw the theft on video and the vehicle that was involved, and reported the incident to police.

-On Monday, family members spotted the same vehicle cruising around the same business and tried to confront the driver.
+On Monday, family members spotted the same vehicle cruising around the same business and tried to confront the driver, Santa Ana Police Cpl.
+Anthony Bertagna told KTLA..

 Video shows a woman, the theft victim's sister, standing in front of an SUV as the driver continues down the street.
-The driver does not stop, hits the victim and drags her underneath the vehicle about 40 yards, Cpl.
-Anthony Bertagna told KTLA.
+The driver does not stop, hits the victim and drags her underneath the vehicle about 40 yards, Bertagna said.

 The driver then puts the vehicle in reverse and drives off after the victim is unstuck from the vehicle, Bertagna said.